utkugulgec/utkugulgec.github.io/_posts/2026-01-12-riscv-qemu-linux.md

 One of the nicest things about RISC-V is that it’s meant to be extended.
 You’re not locked into a fixed instruction set — you can add your own instructions if you have a workload that doesn’t map well to generic CPU operations.
 That makes RISC-V a great playground for experimenting with ideas that sit somewhere between software and hardware.

-In this project, I’m looking at instruction set extensions and whether they make sense for accelerating parts of the *Number Theoretic Transform (NTT)*, which is basically FTT generalized over finite integer fields.
+In this project, I’m looking at instruction set extensions and whether they make sense for accelerating parts of the *Number Theoretic Transform (NTT)*, which is basically FFT generalized over finite integer fields.
 NTT shows up a lot in cryptography and polynomial math.
-For now, I am planning to keep things in QEMU (which is the first time I am using it) and maybe later on I will move on to the actual hardware, FPGA.
+For now, I am planning to keep things in QEMU (which is the first time I am using it) and maybe later move on to the actual hardware (FPGA).

-The idea is not to build a full hardware accelerator, but to learn as much as stuff by doing.
+The idea is not to build a full hardware accelerator, but to learn as much as possible by doing.

 This post documents the setup work — getting Linux to boot on a modified RISC-V target — which is the foundation for experimenting with NTT-focused instruction extensions later on.
 We will emulate 64-bit RISC-V.

+## Installing QEMU
 First, install the distro-provided QEMU:
 ```bash
 sudo apt install -y qemu-system-misc qemu-utils